Parenting in KFL&A

 Smiling adult running with arms up, belly showing.

-• Listening to your body’s signals of hunger and fullness.
+• Listening to your body’s signals.

 • Being active each day by doing something you enjoy.